About the Journal of Hospital Medicine

 Note: Word count limits include the abstract through conclusion (does not include references).

-Review papers (word limit 2750, unstructured abstract, 3 or fewer tables or figures, 50 or fewer references) should address JHM priority areas and provide an evidence synthesis that describes how the practice should affect hospitalists’ practice or future research.
+Review papers (word limit 2,750, unstructured 250-word abstract, 4 or fewer tables or figures, 50 or fewer references) should address JHM priority areas and provide an evidence synthesis that describes how the practice should affect hospitalists’ practice or future research.
 JHM strongly prefers systematic reviews to narrative reviews, with further emphasis on reviews that answer a specific clinical question about diagnostic, prognostic, or therapeutic clinical practices.

 Clinical Care Conundrums*